We need YOUR help to make Howard County safer when it snows!

 How to Adopt a Hydrant

 By adopting a hydrant in your community, you’re making the county safer for everyone.
-Through the “adoption process,” you’ll make a pledge to make sure that a hydrant in your community is clear and visible for first responders, particularly when it snows.
+Through the “adoption process,” you’ll agree to do your best to make sure that a hydrant in your community is clear and visible for first responders, particularly when it snows.

 You’ll need to clear a three-foot area around the hydrant to make sure firefighters can both see and quickly access the hydrant, along with a small cleared pathway from the hydrant to the street.